hiveml/simple-ml-serving/README.md

 If you run this, you should find that it takes around 0.1 sec per image, quite fast enough for online use.

 ## Deployment ##
-The plan is to wrap this code in a flask app (quite simple), and then enable concurrent requests by upgrading to Twisted.
+The plan is to wrap this code in a Flask app.
+If you haven't heard of it, Flask is a very lightweight Python web framework which allows you to spin up an http api server with minimal work.

-For a reminder, here's a flask app that receives POST requests with multipart form data:
+As a quick reference, here's a flask app that receives POST requests with multipart form data:

 ```
-# usage: pip install flask && python echo.py
+# usage: python echo.py to launch the server ; and then in
-# curl -v -XPOST 127.0.0.1:9876 -F "data=./image.jpg"
+# curl -v -XPOST 127.0.0.1:12480 -F "data=./image.jpg"
 from flask import Flask
 app = Flask(__name__)
 @app.route('/', methods=['POST']):